macmotp/money/readme.md

 $list = Money::getAllCurrencies();
 // This will return a Illuminate\Support\Collection
 ```
-These are the implemented currencies (top exchanged in the world):
+These are some of the implemented currencies (top exchanged in the world):
 - `AED`: United Arab Emirates Dirham
 - `ARS`: Argentine Peso
 - `AUD`: Australian Dollar